cbrewster/cbrewster.github.io/content/posts/2020-05-21-building-brewblog.md

 ### Blog Theme

-Brewblog does not really have a concept of a theme, it just renders templates from the templates directory.
-I wanted to create my own theme because most of the premade themes for other static site generators are either overused or don't look good.
+Brewblog does not have a concept of a theme, it just renders templates from the templates directory.
+I wanted to create my own theme because most of the pre-made themes for other static site generators are either overused or don't look good.

-For this site in particular, I made a very simple theme using [TailwindCSS](https://tailwindcss.com/).
+For this site, in particular, I made a very simple theme using [TailwindCSS](https://tailwindcss.com/).
 Tailwind provides a plethora of CSS utility classes which allow you to design websites without needing to touch much CSS.
 It also comes with a great default color palette, which I use here.